Looking for a decent community platform?

 Here’s a neat list of all their features:

-Take a moment and first please firstdigestthe above screenshot.
+Take a moment and please first digest the above screenshot.

 Quick decision